CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 The user must be given `Log on as a service` and `Log on as a batch job` permissions.
 To do this take the following steps:

-1. Click the Windows button (`Start`).
-1. Type `gpedit.msc` and press `Enter` to open the Local Group Policy Editor dialog
-1. On the left-hand side, click the `Windows Settings` node, then double-click `Security Settings` in the centre.
+1. Navigate to `Start` -> `Administrative Tools` -> `Local Security Policy`.
-1. Double-click `Local Policies`, then double-click `User Rights Assignment`.
+1. In the Local Security Policy dialog, expand the `Local Policies` node then select `User Rights Assignment`.
-1. Double-click on the `Log on as a batch job` policy.
+1. Take the following steps for the `Log on as a service` and `Log on as a batch job` policies:
-1. If the application pool user does not appear in the list of users, click `Add User or Group...` then add the user using the dialog.
-1. Click `Apply` then `OK`.
-1. Double-click on the `Log on as a service` policy.
+    1. In the right-hand panel, double-click on the policy.
-1. If the application pool user does not appear in the list of users, click `Add User or Group...` then add the user using the dialog.
+    1. In the Properties dialog, click on the `Add User or Group` button.
-1. Click `Apply` then `OK`.
+        {{% alert title="Note" %}}It is possible to use the `Advanced…` button to look up names rather than entering them manually.
+Various filters can be set to find the correct user or group more easily.
+Multiple users can be selected by holding down `CTRL` while clicking. `OK` adds the selected users or groups into the `Enter the object names to select` text box.{{% /alert %}}
+    1. Type the name of the application pool user account into the `Enter the object names to select` text box.
+Click the `Check Names` button to confirm that the user exists.
+    1. Click `OK` on the Select Users dialog, and then confirm the user is correct by clicking `OK` on the Properties dialog.

 ### Configure Installation Script